 Von Bergen’s is a small family-owned farm that sells pumpkins as well as other fresh produce.
 Fall pumpkin fest runs through October 30.

 3709 W. Miller Rd, McHenry | 815-675-6396

 Parking is free, but there is an admission fee.
 However, don’t let this be a deal-breaker – once you are in, most of the activities are free which actually saves you money in the long run.
-Admission is $15 for pumpkin lovers aged 3 – 64, and 65 and older are $10.
-Activities include a petting zoo, giant slides, pumpkin cannons, a hamster run, corn maze, inflatables, and more.
-After playing in the farm festival, take a wagon ride out to the pumpkin patch to find your very own pumpkin to take home.
+COVID Update: Farm attractions are closed, masks are required.

 Find Lake County Pumpkin Patches as well as Southern Wisconsin Pumpkin Patches at Little Lake County.

 Which patch is your favorite?
 Tell us in the comments!